-During your student teaching, you and about 20 students from your cohort will observe and practice the art of teaching with professionals in actual classrooms.
+During your student teaching, you will observe and practice the art of teaching with professionals in actual classrooms.
 You will be exposed to different instructional styles, teacher-student interactions, and classroom management strategies.

 - You will put the theories, concepts, and knowledge you’ve gained through your coursework into practice in classrooms throughout Bartholomew County and surrounding areas.

-- You also have the option to complete a cultural immersion project as part of your student teaching experience.
+- You also have the option to complete a Global Gateway for Teachers experience as part of your student teaching.
 If you choose to participate in this option, you will complete a student teaching assignment in another part of the U.S. or overseas.
 This option is available through and administered by the Indiana University School of Education in Bloomington.
 You will work with your academic advisor and Global Gateway representatives to coordinate your experience.

-Apply for your student teaching placement during Block II, which is usually during your second semester in the TEP.
-Student teaching application packets are due at the beginning of your second semester/cluster in the program:
+Apply online for your student teaching placement during your second semester in the TEP.
+Completed applications are due at the beginning of your second semester/cluster in the program:

 - If your second semester/cluster in the program is in the FALL cluster, your application is due by 4 p.m. on the first Friday of September.

-- If your second semester/cluster in the program is in the SPRING cluster, your application is due by 4 p.m. on the fourth Friday in January.
+- If your second semester/cluster in the program is in the SPRING cluster, your application is due by 4 p.m. on the fourth Friday of January.

 The Student Teaching Handbook contains detailed information you need regarding your student teaching experience.
 The handbook outlines responsibilities, policies, timelines, and the student teaching evaluation process.
-It also includes important student teaching forms (which are also posted on our forms page so you can easily download and duplicate them.
+It also includes these important student teaching documents:

-During your student teaching experience, you will be assigned an IUPUC (university) supervisor and a supervising classroom teacher.
+During your student teaching experience, you will be assigned a university supervisor and a classroom supervisor.

 Both of your supervisors will use specific measurement rubrics appropriate for your student teaching placement to evaluate your teaching performance.
-You can review these rubrics on the forms page.
+You can review these rubrics below: